 Bow neck tshirt refashion at Michael Ann Made – simple and chic, this looks really easy to do.

 Creative lace-up tee refashion at 5 Feet of Style – perfect for summer, I think this looks cute in front too (click through to see that).
+Edit: it looks like she deleted the tutorial, but I’ll leave it for inspiration.

 Plain tee to ruffle tee from Heather Handmade – this looks really fresh and easy!